In scientific circles it was always assumed

 least meat.
 Meat was status, a sign of wealth.

 It was only in the twentieth century that

 meat started to work its way into all ranks

 of the century, says Den Hartog.
 'But the

-great wave started after the second World
+great wave started after the second World War, in the fifties'.

 The welfare state brought cars to people's

 houses, a television set in every living room